bkesk/bad-apps-blog/README.md

 ### as a Container

 Bad Apps: Blog can be built from the Containerfile using standard container engines like Docker, Podman, etc.
-We'll use podman here, since it can run containers in rootless made, but the same commands work for Docker.
+We'll use Podman here, since it can run containers in rootless mode, but the same commands work for Docker.

 First, you will need to download the Containerfile.
 From the directory with the Containerfile, run: